cbosoft/blog/_drafts/2021-03-04-ml-workflow.md

 hope!
 We need to check the training results.
 How good was the training?
 If we apply the model, do we get good masks out?

+## Calculating confidence

+# Under the bonnet

+Neural networks have come a long way since their beginning (see [my first ML post]({% post_url 2020-02-22-neural_networks %}) ) for a run down on some of the history.
+Modern neural networks are more than just connected layers; they have different operations gluing the layers together performing edge and feature detection using convolution, creating highly effective and highly efficient pattern recognition tools. - leaps and bounds ahead of the linear function model they were back in the 50s!